yegor256/blog/_drafts/_bigotry.md

 [Ford Motor Company](https://en.wikipedia.org/wiki/Ford_Motor_Company),
 was one of the greatest American entrepreneurs.
-Did you know that he [said](https://en.wikiquote.org/wiki/Henry_Ford#Quotes) in 1919 that "the Jew is the threat" and wrote an anti-semitic set of booklets called [The International Jew](https://en.wikipedia.org/wiki/The_International_Jew)?
+Did you know that he [said](https://en.wikiquote.org/wiki/Henry_Ford#Quotes) in 1919 that "the Jew is the threat" and wrote an anti-Semitic set of booklets called [The International Jew](https://en.wikipedia.org/wiki/The_International_Jew)?

 [Thomas Jefferson](https://en.wikipedia.org/wiki/Thomas_Jefferson),